motleytech/webcms/README.md

 This will create the `/webserver` folder and clone the git repository in `/webserver/webcms`.

 * In `/webserver/conf` folder, edit the file `env_webcms.sh` and populate the values for passwords and django_secret.
 You should create your own values or use `makepasswd`  to generate random passwords (section on makepasswd below).
 Keep the values in the `env_webcms.sh` file secret... these are  essential to the security of your website.
-Change the ipython notebook password as well... follow the directions on this page https://github.com/motleytech/pybook.

 * Modify the server settings file `/webserver/webcms/setup/ws_settings.py` to configure the server install.
 You should change the domains that you want to support by changing `SITE_DETAILS`.
 By default, there is 1 domain defined with 1 django process assigned to handle it.
 You can have multiple domains with multiple django processes serving each domain.